ECN304 Behavioral and Experimental Economics

 Students are given one exercise where they will design their own experiment which they will present in class.

 A detailed list of readings will be presented at the beginning of the course and made available in Canvas.
 General textbook: Wilkinson, N. and Klaes, M. (2012).
 An Introduction to Behavioral Economics.
 2nd Edition.
 Palgrave Macmillan.

 ECN201 Econometrics, STAT100 Statistics.

-Four compulsory exercises must have been submitted and accepted (quality check) before a candidate can take the exam.
+Five compulsory exercises must have been submitted and approved (quality check) before a candidate can take the exam.
 Exercises are valid until the next time the course is offered and for re-examination.